JeffreyZhuang/Autopilot-documentation/README.md

 - **STABILIZED:** The pilot directly commands the roll and pitch angle.
 Thrust is directly set by the pilot.

 **Auto Modes**
-- **STARTUP**: Estimator initialization and receives waypoints from radio.
-The home lat/lon reference is set to the position of the first GPS fix.
-Once complete, the plane switches to TAKEOFF_DETECT mode.
-- **TAKEOFF_DETECT**: If the acceleration is above LAUN_ACC_THLD for LAUN_ACC_TIME seconds, the plane switches to TAKEOFF mode.
+- **READY**: Detecting takeoff and waiting for flight.
+If the acceleration is above LAUN_ACC_THLD for LAUN_ACC_TIME seconds, the plane switches to TAKEOFF mode.
 - **TAKEOFF** After LAUN_MOT_DEL seconds has passed after takeoff is detected, the throttle is set to the TAKEOFF_THR and the plane holds a pitch angle TAKEOFF_PTCH.
 Once the altitude is above the takeoff altitude threshold TAKEOFF_ALT, the plane switches to MISSION mode.
 - **MISSION:** Waypoint following.
 When passed final waypoint, the plane siwtches to LAND mode.
 - **LAND:** Adjust altitude setpoint to follows a 10 degree glideslope to the landing point.
 Track heading is set to the runway heading.
 When the altitude is below LAND_FLARE_ALT, the plane switches to FLARE mode.